When and how CNNs generalize to out-of-distribution category-viewpoint combinations: When do CNNs generalize to OOD combinations?

-{\bf \emph{Separate} architectures generalize significantly better than \emph{Shared} ones.} A striking finding that emerged from our analysis is that while both architectures perform well on new images from \textit{seen} combinations, for images from \textit{unseen} combinations \textit{Separate} architectures outperform \textit{Shared} ones by a very large margin.
+{\bf \emph{Separate} architectures generalize significantly better than \emph{Shared} ones in OOD combinations, unlike in-distribution.} A striking finding that emerged from our analysis is the contrast in the trends of the in-distribution and OOD performance.
+While both architectures perform well on new images from in-distribution combinations, \textit{Separate} architectures outperform \textit{Shared} ones by a very large margin on OOD combinations.
 For the ResNet-18 backbone, this result can be seen consistently across all $4$ datasets as shown in Fig.~\ref{fig:generalSation_datasets}.
-Results for each individual task have been shown in the supplement.
+Supplement~\ref{sec:suplSeparateAcc} shows that \emph{Separate} also outperforms \emph{Shared} for category and viewpoint classification individually.
+Note that previous works have shown that \textit{Shared} architectures are superior for synergistic tasks, as networks can share features among tasks.
+These works test on the same combinations as seen during training (in-distribution), and when we do so, we also observe that \textit{Shared} architectures perform same or slightly better than \textit{Separate} ones (Fig.~\ref{fig:generalSation_datasets} dashed lines).
+Thus, our results reveal that the relative performance between \textit{Shared} and \textit{Separate} depends not only on the synergy between tasks, but also whether the evaluation is in-distribution or OOD.

-We extended our analysis to \emph{Separate} and \emph{Shared} architectures with different backbones (ResNeXt~\cite{xie2017aggregated}, WideResNet~\cite{zagoruyko2016wide}, Inception v3~\cite{szegedy2016rethinking} and the DenseNet~\cite{huang2017densely}), as shown in Fig.~\ref{fig:controls}a and b.
+We extended our analysis to \emph{Separate} and \emph{Shared} architectures with different backbones, namely ResNeXt~\citep{xie2017aggregated}, WideResNet~\citep{zagoruyko2016wide}, Inception v3~\citep{szegedy2016rethinking} and the DenseNet~\citep{huang2017densely}, as shown in Fig.~\ref{fig:controls}a and b.
 As can be seen, \emph{Separate} architectures outperform \emph{Shared} ones by a large margin for all backbones, which confirms that this result is not backbone specific.
 Investigating further, we experiment with \emph{Split} architectures, and as can be seen in Fig.~\ref{fig:controls}c and d, there is a consistent, gradual dip in the performance as we move from the \textit{Separate} to the \textit{Shared} architectures.
-Thus, generalization to \textit{unseen} category-pose combinations is best achieved by learning both tasks separately, with a consistent decrease in generalization as more parameter sharing is enforced.
+Thus, generalization to OOD category-viewpoint combinations is best achieved by learning both tasks separately, with a consistent decrease in generalization as more parameter sharing is enforced.